sairum/mwanova/README.md

 (you should do this as root).

 This is the second public release of mwanova, and since I have several minor versions (I started it in 1996), I have named it version 2.0.
 This version is a beta release.
 I've fixed all the bugs I was able to detect, but probably there are many more.
 If you find a bug, don't hesitate, and e-mail me.
 Suggestions are also welcome.
+Note, however, that I don't guarantee a reply.
+Currently, I have not much time to do bug fixes.
+The code is available, you know...

-I've only tested mwanova in a Linux system, because I couldn't find a C++ compiler in our HP-UX... if you port the program to other architectures please tell me.
+I've only tested **mwanova** in a Linux system, because I couldn't find a C++ compiler in our HP-UX... if you port the program to other architectures please tell me.

 The algorithm is a bit complex.
 I'm no professional programmer or statistician.
 I don't have a clue of matrix algebra, but probably most things should have been done using matrixes.
 Anyway, mwanova works, and it works fine for me.
 I've compared its results with the results from some commercial packages and everything was OK (I've only tested fully orthogonal and fully nested models, but as mixed models can be derived from orthogonal models, I did also some tests for mixed models and they were all OK).
 Now mwanova must pass through all other possible combinations of data and models, and this is only possible if several different people use it.

 In the directory data, an example of a data file and model file will produce the following results: